by JAM MAYER

 Hosted by Ces Drilon and Henry Diaz, the interview format showcased the use of technology by gathering the questions beforehand through social media, primarily the Bandila Facebook page and Skype.
 It was evident that prior to the show, filtering was done towards multiple and similar questions.
 Senator Manny Villar was then given 30 seconds to respond to each question.

 Other questions talked about plans if Senator Villar wins or loses the presidential race.
-If he loses, he is ready to accept defeat and he will continue his advocacy to help the poor through a foundation and existing help lines will continue to be open.
+If he loses, he is ready to accept defeat and he will continue his advocacy to help the poor through a foundation and existing helplines will continue to be open.
 If he wins, he will prioritize bringing home the OFWs who want to come back to their homeland.
-Other issues will then be dealt with and emphasized that the first 100 days is critical to a president’s success.
+Other issues will then be dealt with and emphasized that the first 100 days are critical to a president’s success.

 As the hosts of the show in a network that has declared itself for the opposition, Ces and Henry showed little to no bias towards their guest.
 Some of Ces’ comments might be interpreted as “leading the witness” or just controlling the conversation flow.
 Henry was engaging without being combative.
 All in all, it made good TV.